Thursday, 16th March 2017

 THIS EVENT IS CPD CERTIFIED

-This seminar will discuss the priorities ahead for Government’s forthcoming industrial strategy, which is expected to focus on opportunities for improving long-term growth and innovation with the aim of making UK industry more competitive.
+This seminar will discuss the priorities ahead for Government’s forthcoming industrial strategy, which aims to develop ten key strategic areas to improve productivity and drive economic growth across the country.

 Sessions are expected to bring together senior policymakers with representatives from a wide range of relevant industries - such as aerospace, agriculture, automotive, construction, defence, energy, electronics and life sciences - as well as investors, suppliers, enterprise partnerships, trade associations, consultants, academics, trade unions and banks, together with representatives from the national and trade press.